ICNIRP, the UK Health Protection Agency and A Role for Science

 4. Surely 'a sensible precautionary approach' is not allowing the use of Wi-Fi in schools until safety studies have been carried out.
 Once schools have installed expensive Wi-Fi systems, it is difficult for the HPA to say that they have changed their mind about the risks to health.
 They will be asking schools to spend more money to remove the Wi-Fi and install wired-up computer points.
 They will need very strong evidence to ask schools to make such major financial committments and organisational changes, by which time many children may have been affected.

-5. Wi-Fi does use lower powers than mobile phones.
-However, some studies show damage from low powers.
-The electrical field strengths of up to 6V/m from Wi-Fi computers are much greater than the 0.194V/m recommended as the maximum indoor exposure limit by the Bio-Initiative Report (2007), or the 0.02V/m recommended by the Public Health Department of the Government of Salzburg (2002).
+5. Some studies show damage from low powers.
+The electrical field strengths from Wi-Fi computers are much greater than the 0.194V/m recommended as the maximum indoor exposure limit by the Bio-Initiative Report (2007), or the 0.02V/m recommended by the Public Health Department of the Government of Salzburg (2002).
 For Wi-Fi exposures see Wi-Fi exposures and guidelines.